shawon922/laravel-shopify-app/README.md

     cd laravel-shopify-app

-Install all the dependencies using composer
+Install all the dependencies using the composer

     composer install